Critical Perspectives on Technology and Society with Bachelor Thesis

-The course will provide knowledge of a topic related to the relationships between information technology, society and culture.
-The course conveys both a broad theoretical perspective and specialization in a specific area.
-Emphasis of the theme and choose a specialization area will vary from term to term, and may for instance feature historical, gender-critical, ethnographic, critical media studies, or philosophical approaches.
+The course will provide an in-depth study of a topic related to the relationships between information technology, society and culture.
+The course conveys both broad theoretical perspectives and in-depth study of a specific area.

-Students will develop their ability to reflect critically on ways that technology affects and is influenced by society and how new cultural dimensions are expressed.
-Students should learn and be able to use theoretical concepts and perspectives in a productive way.
+Students will develop the ability to reflect critically on how technology affects and is influenced by society and how new cultural dimensions are expressed.
+They must learn and be able to use theoretical concepts and perspectives in a fruitful way.

 After completed the course, students will have: